spec-dev/spec-auth-webhook-example/README.md

 }
 ```

-**Response**
+#### Response

-*Status*
+**Reponse Status**

-Responding to this request with an error status code *will* cause the user's sign-in request to fail, so keep that in mind.
+Responding to this request with an error status code will cause the user's sign-in request to fail, so keep that in mind.

-*Body*
+**Reponse Body**

 The body of your response depends on what you wish to do with this hook:

-1) Use-case #1: You do NOT want to overwrite the user object returned to the client.
+1) First Option -- You do *NOT* want to overwrite the user object returned to the client.

     In this case, your response should simply be an empty JSON object `{}`.

-2) Use-case #2: You DO want to overwrite the user object returned to the client.
+2) Second Option -- You *DO* want to overwrite the user object returned to the client.

     Your response should be a JSON object with a `user` property representing your own user data.

-    **NOTE** If you choose to overwrite the user object, **make sure that either `user.id` or `user.address` is set to that user's address.
+    **NOTE** If you choose to overwrite the user object, **make sure that either `user.id` or `user.address` is set to that user's address.** This is required.

     Example response:
     ```javascript